DphnAgl/IMDB_Project/README.md

 - Data cleaning and preprocessing
 - Exploratory data analysis
 - Interactive and static visualizations
-- Queries to extract specific insights from datasets

 ## How to Run
 1. Clone the repository